Vegan Cold Weather Clothing

 Extremities - head, hands and feet, ankles, wrists and neck.

-One pair of winter weight insulating socks with maybe a thin liner pair and thicker over socks make a huge difference.
+One pair of winter weight insulating socks or maybe a thin liner pair and thicker over socks are all you need if you have good cold weather boots too.
 Acrylic and polyester are effective materials and durable.
 Don't be tempted to wear too many pairs of socks, this will make your boots tight and squash the insulating air out, as well as making them uncomfortable.
 Modern cold weather boots have inbuilt insulation and are not intended to be worn with multiple pairs of socks.

 Hands have a high surface area for a low volume so can get very cold very quickly.
 They don't need to be very cold before manual dexterity worsens.
 Sensor gloves allow you use your touchscreen device with the gloves still on.